John Woodhouse (British Army officer): SAS years

 In 1950, he was sent to Hong Kong as part of the Divisional Intelligence Cell of the newly formed 40th Infantry Division, there to deter the Chinese Communist Army under Mao Tse-tong from invading the British colony.
 In Hong Kong he worked for Brigadier ‘Mad Mike’ Calvert, a former Chindit and SAS commander during WW2.
-When Calvert was put in charge of raising a ‘Special Force’ for Malaya, to operate in the deep jungle, befriend local tribes, and hunt down Communist terrorists, Woodhouse volunteered, saying, of Calvert: “As soon as I met him I knew he had that spark of genius that a solder is lucky to see at close quarters even once in his career".
+When Calvert was put in charge of raising a ‘Special Force’ for Malaya, to operate in the deep jungle, befriend local tribes, and hunt down Communist terrorists, Woodhouse volunteered, saying, of Calvert: “As soon as I met him I knew he had that spark of genius that a soldier is lucky to see at close quarters even once in his career".

 Malaya

 On 19 August 1950 Woodhouse flew from Hong Kong to Malaya to take up his post as Intelligence Officer with the Malayan Scouts under Calvert, now promoted to Lieutenant Colonel.
 The Scouts moved to their new camp at Dusan Tua on 29 September 1950 to complete jungle training, and in January 1951 'A' Squadron was judged ready for operations.

 Woodhouse and about 60 men in ‘A’ Squadron were tasked with locating and destroying terrorist bases on the northern border of Johore with Pahang.
 Under the Briggs Plan, the main military effort since June 1950 had been to clear Johore of terrorists, moving methodically from South to North.
 The squadron had no air cover and were bogged down by the worst rains since 1926, so progress was slow, but at the end of February a three-man patrol spotted six terrorists walking through a clearing and followed them to their camp.
-The next day the patrol’s troop attacked the camp, killing or dispersing the terrorists and capturing supplies destined for Jahore.
+The next day the patrol's troop attacked the camp, killing or dispersing the terrorists and capturing supplies destined for Jahore.
 A police post was established among the local tribes and became an intelligence source for later operations.
 After 3 months, ‘A’ Squadron returned from the jungle with its first operation deemed a success.

 Overall, the initial results of the re-formed SAS were not as successful as had been hoped.
 Although Calvert was inspirational, he could also be controversial: some saw him as releasing men from jail to put them into soldiering - not ineffective, but wild and undisciplined.
 Woodhouse himself commented that he found the troops "not up to scratch...extremely careless, very noisy and rather bored, going round the jungle in a slaphappy way".